Credit cards and college students: How new law changes marketing of, access to credit cards for young adults.

 Come Feb.
 22, 2010, credit cards will be a whole new ballgame for the under-21 set.

 Law brings big changes

 |Beginning in February 2010, young adults’ access to credit cards will be curtailed, as will credit card marketers’ access to students, as part of a far-reaching reform law.
 CreditCards.com looks at how the changes will affect the industry, parents and young adults.|

 That’s the date that major provisions of the Credit Card Accountability, Responsibility and Disclosure Act of 2009, also known as the Credit CARD Act, will go into effect.
 Signed into law on May 22, 2009, the act mandates a number of reforms for the credit card industry, such as limiting when banks and other issuers can increase annual percentage rates (APRs) and giving cardholders more time to pay their monthly credit card bills.
 The law also includes several measures aimed at protecting young consumers and college students, who until now have been bombarded with offers of easy credit.

+- Fewer prescreened offers.
 Under the new law, credit reporting agencies, such as Experian, Equifax and TransUnion, cannot provide the credit reports of under-21 consumers to credit card companies unless the consumer specifically requests that they do so.
-This will keep young people from receiving those preapproved offers for student credit cards
+This will keep young people from receiving those preapproved offers for student credit cards in the mail.